Australia in World War II: Borneo campaign

-Australia's leadership changed again during the Borneo Campaign.
+Australia's leadership changed again during the Borneo campaign.
 Prime Minister Curtin suffered a heart attack in November 1944, and Deputy Prime Minister Frank Forde acted in his place until 22 January 1945.
-Curtin was hospitalised with another bout of illness in April 1945, and Treasurer Ben Chifley became acting Prime Minister as Forde was attending the San Francisco Conference.
-Curtin died on 5 July 1945, and Forde was sworn in as Prime Minister.
-Forde did not have the support of his party, however, and was replaced by Chifley after a leadership ballot was held on 13 July.
+Curtin was hospitalised with another bout of illness in April 1945, and Treasurer Ben Chifley became acting prime minister as Forde was attending the San Francisco Conference.
+Curtin died on 5 July 1945, and Forde was sworn in as prime minister.
+Forde did not have the support of his party, however, and was replaced by Chifley after a leadership ballot on 13 July.